 - Wells Fargo Business Secured Card: Best for a prepaid debit card alternative

 Bento for Business: Overall Best Prepaid Business Credit Card

 Bento for Business is the best overall prepaid card option for small business owners because you’ll pay no monthly fee on your first two cards.
 We also found that Bento can be the most affordable option for businesses with 11 to 25 cardholders as the monthly cost per card could be as little as $2.76—the lowest on our list.
 Bento currently offers an extended four-month free trial to help small businesses control and conserve expenses through uncertain times.

 - 3-10 cards: $29 per month

 - Unlimited cards: $149 per month

 - Domestic ATM fee: None, but you may pay operator fees

 How to Load Funds With Bento for Business

-Bento for Business can only accept fund transfers from an existing, verified checking or savings account via an automated clearing house (ACH) or wire transfer.
-Transfers may take 2 to 3 days to complete, and your bank may charge an outgoing wire transfer fee.
+Bento for Business can only accept fund transfers from an existing, verified checking or savings account via automated clearing house (ACH) or wire transfer.
+Transfers may take two to three days to complete, and your bank may charge an outgoing wire transfer fee.
 This wait is similar to other prepaid business cards.

 The Bento for Business prepaid card places no daily limits on transfers made via ACH or wire transfer.
-Funds should be available within 2 to 3 business days.
-Netspend has a load limit of $15,000 to $25,000 per day.
+Funds should be available within two to three business days.

 - Card purchase: $25,000 per day, although the account holder can lower the limit on individual cards or set category spending restrictions